openstack-archive/senlin/doc/source/developer/profile.rst

 - ``deleted_time``: the timestamp when the profile was deleted.

 The ``spec`` property is the most important property for a profile.
-It is immutable, i.e. changing the ``spec`` property will result in a new profile being created.
+It is immutable, i.e. the only way to "change" the ``spec`` property is to create a new profile.
 By restricting changes to this property, Senlin can do a better job in managing the object configurations.